 5. Start some therapy

-If you just can’t deal with jealousy, therapy can help you overcome it, and overcome your insecurity issues.
+If you just can’t deal with jealousy, therapy can help you focus on your personal growth so you can overcome your insecurity issues.
 Although they may feel totally isolating and even embarrassing, jealousy and insecurity are universal.

 Watch the video below to hear sex and relationship therapist Esther Perel speak about the pros and cons of jealousy in relationships.